Jean Brihault: Career as a teacher

-Elective Function
+Elective function

 On March 15, 1996 he was elected as president of the University of Rennes 2, a position he occupied until March 1, 2001.

-Handball Carrier
+Handball career

-Parallel to his teaching activities, he plays Handball at the Cercle Paul Bert in Rennes at the position of center back, before arbitrating a thousand matches then become leader within the French Handball Federation.
-In 2006 he was elected Vice-President of the European Handball Federation by appearing alongside Norwegian Tor Lian, and participates in the organization of many European Handball Championships, the 2010 European Men's Handball Championship.
+Parallel to his teaching activities, he plays handball at the Cercle Paul Bert in Rennes at the position of center back, before arbitrating a thousand matches then become leader within the French Handball Federation.
+In 2006 he was elected vice-president of the European Handball Federation by appearing alongside Norwegian Tor Lian, and participates in the organization of many European Handball Championships, the 2010 European Men's Handball Championship.
 He became president of the European Handball Federation on 22 June 2012.

 Awards

-Jean Brihault was awarded the title of Knight of the Legion of Honor in February 2004.
+Brihault was awarded the title of Knight of the Legion of Honor in February 2004.